-Within Bolton there are a number of underserved locations, in terms of internet availability that tend to be in more remote locations such as the Narrows and private islands on Lake George.
-The community could collaborate with regional economic development partners, such as at the County and/or Lake Champlain-Lake George Regional Planning Board to acquire technical assistance as well as Federal and State funds to enhance internet availability above https://mapmybroadband.dps.ny.gov/explore?address=Bolton%20Landing,%20New%20York the current service level of 91.5%, or 2,458 existing service connections in Town.
-According to the NY State Broadband Map, areas to focus on increasing service availability include some parts of lower density areas including:
+Within Bolton there are a number of underserved locations, in terms of internet availability that tend to be in more remote locations such as the Narrows and private islands on Lake George31.
+The community could collaborate with regional economic development partners, such as at the County and/or Lake Champlain-Lake George Regional Planning Board (LCLGRPB) to acquire technical assistance as well as Federal and State funds to enhance internet availability above the current service level of 91.5%, or 2,458 existing service connections in Town.
+According to the